europanite/client_side_ai_training/README.md

  [PlayGround](https://europanite.github.io/client_side_ai_training/)

-A Browser-Based Image AI Fine-Tuning Playground.
+A Browser-Based Image AI Transfer Learning Playground  built on TensorFlow.js MobileNet.

 Client Side AI Training is a **browser-based playground** for experimenting with image classification on top of **TensorFlow.js MobileNet**.